This course will give you the skills, expertise and relevant qualifications to work within the football industry.

 - One Higher at grade C or above

-- A relevant level 6 qualification in sport such as NC Sport and Exercise (Level 6), NQ Health and Fitness (Level 6), NQ Sports Coaching (Level 6) NQ Sport and Fitness (Level 6) - must include Communications at Level 6
+- A relevant level 6 qualification in sport such as NC Sport and Exercise (Level 6), NQ Health and Fitness (Level 6), NQ Sports Coaching (Level 6) NQ Sport and Fitness (Level 6) - must include Communications at Level 6or a pass in study skills unit at Level 6

-- An active interest in Coaching and Developing Football
+- Demonstrable active interest in Coaching and Developing Football

 - Two acceptable references